Obama says U.S. remains prepared to act on Syria if diplomacy fails

 WASHINGTON, Sept 14

-In a statement, Obama said a framework deal was an important, concrete step toward getting Syria's chemical weapons under international control so they can ultimately be destroyed.
-The deal emerged from talks between U.S. Secretary of State John Kerry and Russian Foreign Minister Sergei Lavrov.
+In a statement, Obama reacted to the framework deal that emerged from talks in Geneva between U.S. Secretary of State John Kerry and Russian Foreign Minister Sergei Lavrov.

 Amid questions about how the deal would be enforced should Syria fail to live up to its obligations, Obama said the United States would work with Russia, Britain, France and the United Nations to ensure there are consequences.
 Much work remains to be done, he said.

 And if diplomacy fails on Syria, "the United States remains prepared to act," he said.